-To calibrate the pH meter, use two buffers with pH values that bracket the expected pH of the sample being tested (for example, when measuring a sample whose pH is expected to be 8, use buffers with pH 7.00 and pH 10.00), and follow the directions below:
+Use two of the standard buffers (pH values 4.0, 7.0, or 10.0) to calibrate the pH meter.
+If possible, it is best to use standards with pH values that bracket the expected pH of the sample being tested (for example, when measuring a sample whose pH is expected to be 8, use buffers with pH 7.00 and pH 10.00), and follow the directions below:

-- 1. Press the mode key until the pH mode indicator is displayed. - Press 2nd CAL.
+- 1. Press the mode key until the pH mode indicator is displayed. - 2.
+Press 2nd CAL.
 CALIBRATE is displayed above the main field.
 The time and date of the last calibration are displayed.
 After a few seconds, P1 is displayed in the lower field indicating the meter is ready for the first buffer. - 3.
 Rinse the electrodes with distilled water and place it in the first buffer. - 4.
 When the electrode is stable the READY prompt will be displayed and the temperature corrected value for the buffer is displayed.
 Press yes. - 5.
 The display will remain frozen for a few seconds then P2 will be displayed in the lower field indicating the meter is ready for the second buffer. - 6.
 Rinse the electrodes with distilled water and place it into the second buffer. - 7.
 Wait for a stable pH display and press yes. - 8.
 After the second buffer value has been entered the electrode slope will displayed. - 9.
 SLP appears in the lower field while the actual electrode slope in percent appears in the main field. - 10.
 The meter automatically advances to the measure mode, and MEASURE is displayed above the main field. - 11.
 Rinse the electrodes with distilled water and place into your sample. - 12.
 Record the pH directly from the main meter display. - 13.
 Record these values in the pH Meter Calibration Log in the Equipment Maintenance Log. - 14.
 Rinse the electrodes with distilled water and replace in electrode storage solution.
 The solution should fill the electrode to within 1/4 inch of the filling hole.